Strong earthquake strikes southern Philippines | DW | 07.02.2021

 A magnitude 6.0 earthquake hit the southern Philippines on Sunday, the US Geological Service and local officials reported.

-No immediate damage or injuries had been reported, but the country's seismology experts were still expecting aftershocks and delayed reports of damage to come in.
+No immediate damage or injuries was reported, but the country's seismology experts said they were expecting aftershocks and reports of damage to come in.

+An hour later, a magnitude 6.3 earthquake was recorded just off the island of New Guinea.

-The quake struck the southern province of Davao del Sur where civil defense officials reported strong shaking.
+The first quake struck the southern Philippines province of Davao del Sur where civil defense officials reported strong shaking.

+"It was strong, but things did not topple or fall off," Major Peter Glenn Ipong, the police chief of Bansalan near the epicenter, told AFP.

 The GFZ German Research Center for Geosciences first said the depth of the earthquake was 10 kilometers (6.2 miles).